OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 You can check out RebenchDB in action and all of my results for yourself [here](https://rebench.stefan-marr.de/som-rs/), where you can also admire the stupid names I give my git commits to amuse myself.

 ### the rest of the what ("what have i been doing")
 It's been ages since the previous blog post (six months / 7 years or so in dog years), so a lot of things.
-Most of which are described in hundreds of commits.
+Most of which are described in a daunting amount of commits.

 The performance of both our AST and BC interpreters is much, much better: something like 100% (yeah!) for the AST and 70% for the BC.
 Both interpreters have been worked on extensively and even undertook major reworks, a lot of which are explained by this blog post's subject: we now do garbage collection using MMTk, instead of relying on reference counting.